yanpla/yanplaRoles/README.md

 ### Captain

 The Captain is a modifier that grants the ability to call an emergency meeting from anywhere on the map, without needing to be at the emergency button.

+### Guesser

+The Guesser is a modifier for Impostors that grants the ability to guess a player's role and kill them, however if the guesser's guess is wrong the guesser will die instead.

 ## Credits
 - **[MiraApi](https://github.com/All-Of-Us-Mods/MiraAPI)**: Among Us modding API and utility library, Captain Modifier.